AndreasOpedal/cilsg/submission/README.md

 ### Structure

-With the exception of *VAE* and *Ensemble*, algorithms' creation is managed in the `src/source.py` file.
+With the exception of *VAE* and *Ensemble*, algorithms are managed in the `src/source.py` file.
 Two dictionaries are used to organize algorithm classes and instances.
 The `algo_classes` dictionary maps algorithms' names to algorithms Python classes, e.g. `algo_classes['SVD'] = SVD`.
 The `instances` dictionary maps algorithms' names to a dictionary of that algorithm's instances.
 Instances are mapped by a unique number.
 For example, the default version of the *SVD* algorithm is mapped as `instances['SVD'][1] = SVD()`.

 **Note**: the key for the algorithm class in both dictionaries must be spelled the same way as the name of the actual Python class.